alexandraroots/supercapacity/README.md

 * Front:
   * It's beautiful :*
   * Stop randomizing the final structure.
+  * the server url is outdated, you need to host the server.
 * Future:
   * Host project on server.
   * Add additional training from the data in the table, after a certain period of time.